 K. Jack Ishak

 Jack is also engaged in methodological research and teaching of statistics in the context of economic evaluations and related areas.
-He recently co-authored a paper on simulated treatment comparisons, crossover adjustment methods in oncology, and is working on a study evaluating the benefits of Bayesian adaptive designs in the context of comparative effectiveness research.
-A number of his other papers have been published in peer-reviewed journals.
+He has been involved in methodological developments in indirect treatment comparison (simulated treatment comparisons), complex method for modeling time-to-event curves, crossover adjustment methods in oncology, and novel study designs (e.g., evaluating the benefits of Bayesian adaptive designs in the context of comparative effectiveness research).
+His methodological and substantive papers have been published in peer-reviewed journals.

 Jack received his undergraduate degree in statistics from Concordia University and obtained his master’s and doctoral degrees in biostatistics and epidemiology from McGill University.